 Before announcing the ORBIE winners, GeorgiaCIO presented four scholarships to local college students.
 The organization then posthumously awarded their Lifetime Achievement Award to Ed Steinike, former Chief Development Officer and CIO of Coca-Cola.
 Coworkers and family members recounted stories of Steinike, showcasing his legacy of developing CIOs and inspiring leaders.
 These themes of leadership and human connection were central throughout the event.

-Next, James Dallas, Keynote speaker and two-time Fortune 500 CIO winner, took the stage.
+This year’s Keynote speaker was James Dallas, two-time Fortune 500 CIO winner.
 He began his speech by highlighting “the lighting of opportunity” and “the thunder of achievement,” noting that each relied on strong personal relationships.

 “You have to be willing to listen to stories, not stats,” said Dallas.
 “The spark you light is first within you, then within someone else.
 See someone as more than what their trade is.”

-Dallas also stressed the importance of being intentional with time and not letting obstacles derail someone from their goals.
+Dallas also stressed the importance of being intentional with time.
+Furthermore, he argued that obstacles shouldn’t derail someone from their goals.

 “You’re always going to be criticized before you’re congratulated,” he said.
 “Don’t let your story get drowned out… Leaders create rolling thunder that reverberates long after the lightning.”